defra-design/prn-design-history/app/posts/2023-07-14-manage-a-prn-iterations-2.md

-Changed language to Create, draft and send
+From previous roounds and this round lots of users have been confused by the terminology 'Rasied' and 'issued' PRNs we've changed language to Create, draft and send.

-Changed reference label to ‘PRN number’
+changed reference label to ‘PRN number’

 ![create a prn ](/create-prn.png)